Anilnayak126/Anilnayak126/README.md

 ---

 ### 3. [FOR MORE PROJECTS..](https://github.com/Anilnayak126/CRUD.git)
-**Description**: You can see my repository where I have deployed projects.
-You can find project links and demos.
+**Description**: Check out my GitHub for more deployed projects.
+You can find links and demos there.

 ---